josephjosedev/printserver/readme.md

 >**Do not switch on the printer during the installation procedure!!!
 If the printer is switched on, make sure it is switched off before starting the installation procedure.**

+>To run the installation file it is not required to use sudo to get root privileges.
+In the terminal type the following command: `./hplip-.*..run`